 Managing a project is more than time, cost and scope.
 There are your stakeholder expectations to keep in mind as well.
 They want to know things are going smoothly.
 Keep them informed with our one-click reports.
 Filter them to show just the data they want to see.
-Then easily share as a PDF or even invite them into the tool.
+Then easily share it as a PDF or even invite them into the tool.
 You set the security so they have view-only access.
 Update stakeholders while maintaining the integrity of your project.

 More Templates to Move Forward With Your Cost Benefit Analysis

 If you’re going to take action on your idea but are not ready to invest in project management software, we have dozens of free templates that can carry your project forward.
 While there are templates addressing many aspects of project management, we picked a few to get started.

 To realize your idea, you need a plan.
-Our free project plan template lets you figure out the project scope, list milestones, detailing the project phases and more.
+Our free project plan template lets you figure out the project scope, list milestones, detail the project phases and more.
 This template acts as a framework to capture the actions necessary to end up with the deliverable you want.

 Your project isn’t going to come together without an investment.
 Using our free project budget template gives you the tools to define costs associated with labor, materials, rentals and other resources.
-Once you list everything you’re going to have to pay for you’ll have an accurate forecast on how much the project will cost.
+Once you list everything you’re going to have to pay for you’ll have an accurate forecast of how much the project will cost.

 If you’re building something, you’ll need our free production schedule template.
 It lets you manage the supply and demand of the commodities you’ll require to make your widget.
 The template gives you the tools to balance costs and boost efficiencies.